JackOE3/tmufrl/README.md

 ## Required Environment Variables

-Before using the environment, set these two environment variables:
+Before you can use the environment, set these two environment variables.

-Set the path to your TMLoader executable
+Set the path to your TMLoader executable:
 `TMLOADER_PATH=C:/Path/To/TMLoader.exe`

-Set the profile name to use with TMLoader
+Set the profile name to use with TMLoader:
 `TMLOADER_PROFILE_NAME=MyTMProfile`

 ## Setup (TMInterface)